claudioc/jingo/README.md

 `application.loggingMode`

   Specifies how verbose the http logging should be.
-Accepts numeric values: `0` for no logging at all, `1` for the a verbose "standard" log and `2` for a coincise, coloured log (good for development).
+Accepts numeric values: `0` for no logging at all, `1` for the a combined log and `2` for a coincise, coloured log (good for development).
 Default is `1`.

 `authentication.google.enabled`